cpimtamilnadu/marxistbot/README.md

-# marxistbot
+# MarxistBot
-A bot with Marxist perspective.
+A Telegram Messagner bot with Marxist perspective.